biometry/PiNNs/README.md

 @PiNNs~:pip install -r requirements.txt
 ```

-- Preles-Compilation: For PRELES compilation, see README file in src folder.
+We will need a compiled version of PRELES for creating the embedded physics NN: see the accompanying README file in *src* folder.

 ## Data, Models and Hyperparameters

-The data, models and hyperparamters we used for our experiments are available at the following OSF repository: 10.17605/OSF.IO/7GZBN.
+The data, models and hyperparamters we used for our experiments are available at in an OSF repository https://osf.io/7gzbn/ (DOI: 10.17605/OSF.IO/7GZBN).
 If you use them, we are always happy about a citation.

+## PRELES calibration and prediction

+For the PRELES calibration and simulation, run main.R (in *r*).
+This will call install_packages.R, PRELES_predictions.R and conditional_via.R.
+In PRELES_predictions.R, we fit PRELES with BayesianTools (https://github.com/florianhartig/BayesianTools) in, make GPP predictions in all model scenarios, and evaluate them against observations.
+For inference, we run a conditional variable importance analysis in conditional_via.R. **Attention**: PRELES_predictions.R with the default sampling of 50000 per MCMC chain will take hours to run!
+If you want to conduct a test run, reduce sample size strongly.
+Running main.R will create a *results* subfolder in each predictive experiment folder.
+PRELES performances are written to .csv files and saved in *results*, whereas the neural network input data files, merged with PRELES predictions, are saved to *data*.

 ## Neural achitecture search

-## Model training
+## Neural network training

-## Model evaluation
+## PiNN predictions

 ## Variable importance analysis